PawseySC/shell-hpc/_episodes/08-Extra.md

 - "TO DO"
 - "TO DO"
 keypoints:
-- "TO DO"
+- "Use ls -l to view the permissions for a specific file."
+- "Use chmod to change permissions on a file or directory."
 - "TO DO."
 ---
 ### Permissions
-Linux is a multi-user OS that is based on the Unix concepts of file ownership and permissions to provide security at the file system level.
+Unix controls who can read, modify, and run files using concepts of *file ownership* and *permissions* to provide security at the file system level.

-Add more here
+Users can belong to any number of groups, each of which has a unique group name and numeric group ID.
+The list of who’s in what group is usually stored in the file /etc/group.
+(If you’re in front of a Unix machine right now, try running cat /etc/group to look at that file.)

+Now let’s look at files and directories.
+Every file and directory on a Unix computer belongs to one owner and one group.
+Along with each file’s content, the operating system stores the numeric IDs of the user and group that own it.

+The user-and-group model means that for each file every user on the system falls into one of three categories: the owner of the file, someone in the file’s group, and everyone else.

+Let's run ls -l

+Let's run chmod

-### Sudo
+## Sudo

 Add sudo info here

-### What is SSH?
+## What is SSH?

-To make a remote login, we issue the command ssh username@computer
+To make a remote login, we issue the command ssh username@computer (intro to supercomputing)

 ~~~
 bash-3.2$